-Music has the innate power to evoke emotion and enhance the lives of humans, and the social and cognitive benefits of music can soothe or inspire the listener.
+Music has the innate power to evoke emotion and enhance the lives of humans.
+Plus, the social and cognitive benefits of music can soothe or inspire the listener.
 Listening to music can reduce stress and anxiety, improve motivation and increase confidence and self-esteem.
-Playing a musical instrument can have similar effects, and for patients in rehab recovery, music therapy can be an essential tool for building self-assurance and improving health.
+Playing a musical instrument can have similar effects.
+Patients in rehab recovery find that music therapy can be an essential tool for building self-assurance and improving health.

 The Benefits of Music Therapy

 As a formal, professionally administered part of recovery, music therapy is a valued part of many addiction and rehabilitation programs.
-The encouraging benefits of music allow patients to relax and reflect on their goals while building hope for a new type of future.
+The encouraging benefits of music allow patients to relax and reflect on their goals.
+It also helps build hope for a new type of future.

-Music therapists are trained health professionals who carefully assess the needs of each client and provide therapy to meet those goals.
-Entering an addiction rehabilitation facility can be frightening and overwhelming for new patients, and music can be the key to helping patients feel comfortable in a foreign and challenging environment.
+Music therapists are also health professionals.
+They can determine the needs of each client.
+Then, they provide therapy to meet those goals.
+Entering an addiction rehabilitation facility can be frightening and overwhelming for new patients.
+But, music can be the key to helping them feel comfortable in a foreign and challenging environment.

 The Role of Music Therapy in Addiction Treatment

-Music may also help patients put their emotions, concerns, and wishes into words so therapists can more thoroughly identify their comprehensive needs and respond to appropriate treatment plans.
-Abusing drugs and alcohol can be the result of a lifetime of established patterns and poor choices, and music therapy can help to bring these issues to the forefront.
+Music may also help patients put their emotions, concerns, and wishes into words.
+In this way, therapists can more thoroughly identify their comprehensive needs and respond to appropriate treatment plans.
+Abusing drugs and alcohol can be the result of a lifetime of established patterns and poor choices.
+But, music therapy can help to bring these issues to the forefront.

 Group Sessions and Private Therapy

 Music therapy is well-suited for group therapy sessions, and it can include a wide range of therapeutic options to assist patients with their care and artistic expression.
-A music therapist may ask patients to create a customized soundtrack to improve relaxation, offer instruction on musical instruments, or discuss song lyrics that can address deep-seated therapeutic needs.
+A music therapist asks patients to create a customized soundtrack to improve relaxation.
+Patients can also offer instruction on musical instruments or discuss song lyrics that can address deep-seated therapeutic needs.

 Music Therapy: Limitations and Assets

 Music therapy is a valuable part of any addiction program, and it helps patients feel relaxed and safe so they can focus on recovery.
-With the use of music, patients can reduce stress and learn to connect with their emotions, with their families, and with each other to gain skills for an improved, healthier lifestyle.
+All in all, with the use of music, patients can reduce stress and learn to connect with their emotions, their families, and with each other to gain skills for an improved, healthier lifestyle.